tjungbauer/blog-gitops-project-onboarding/README.md

           enabled: true # <1>
           # Name of the AppProject is set to the customers Namespace.
 Which means, each Namespace will get it's own AppProject
           name: *name # <2>
-          # Destination clusters.
-They are defined above.
-Since we split the values file per environment (cluster) here usually one cluster should be listed. * can be used to allow all.
-          destinations: # <3>
-            - name: *environment
-              server: *environment-api
           # List of allowed repositories.
 If the customer tries to use a different repo, Argo CD will deny it. * can be used to allow all.
           sourceRepos: # <4>
             - 'https://github.com/tjungbauer/book-import/'